Simulator

 When the SESAM API receives a simulation request, it will initiate a background task to conduct the simulation.

-endpoint), which you can use to track the status of the simulation workflow and retrieve the logs for each simulation run.
+You'll receive a status url in response (see simulator/simulate_scenario-status/{result_id} endpoint), which you can use to track the status of the simulation workflow and retrieve the logs for each simulation run.

 Note